The writing tool that knows every chapter.

 Vellam is more than an editor.
 It has a built-in text editor, but its strength is analysis: it knows your manuscript, characters, and world rules from the Story Bible and gives concrete feedback like a beta reader with an elephant's memory.

-Will Vellam train AI on my manuscript?
+Will Vellam train models on my manuscript?

 Never.
 Your text is not used to train any models.
 We store data only to provide the service and you can delete it at any time..
 See our privacy policy.